jackshafer/zmk-config-biba40/Build_Guide.md

 ### Custom Printed PCB

-If you're looking to have one of these PCBs custom make, use the files in the **`production`** folder to upload for manufacturing.
+If you're looking to have one of these PCBs custom made, use the files in the **`production`** folder to upload for manufacturing.
 The PCBs for the BIBA40 were produced by [PCBWay](https://www.pcbway.com/).
 Their fabrication process ensured a reliable build and helped bring this project to life.
 The **V2** boards were manufactured and delivered in under one week.

 ![image2](images/PXL_20250418_230730889.jpg)